ljsoler/ArcHand/README.md

 openvino_infer.ipynb contains a example of algorithm usability using OpenVino inference optimisation.

+- Download the pre-trained model to ./models

 <hr/>

 ## Pre-trained Models ##

-Pre-trained model of EfficientNet for the right hand can be found in ./models
+Pre-trained model of EfficientNet for the right hand can be found in [Google Drive](https://drive.google.com/drive/folders/1UmDwb3z26rStKUvmFQQbIt91W60r1rhK?usp=sharing)

 <hr/>